-During the summer, I’m sure your goals are more focused towards getting ripped and getting a six pack rather than building muscle mass.
-If you are still wondering why you can’t see your abs and how to make your six pack visible, here are four tips to set you on the right track.
+Before the summer, we are sure that your goals are more focused towards getting ripped and getting a six pack rather than building new muscle mass.
+If you are still wondering why you can’t see your abs and how to make your six pack visible for next summer, here are four tips to set you on the right track.

 Doing hundreds of crunches every day will build your abs, but it will not make them visible.
-The only to make your abs visible is by reducing the layer of fat that sits over them.
+The only to make your abs visible is to reduce the layer of fat covering them.
 Once your body fat levels drop below 11-12% (and 15-16% for women) you’ll be able to see your abs.

 Protein intake should stay the same all the time (1.2 to 2 g/lb ) and you should manipulate your carb and healthy fat intake in order to create a calorie deficit or surplus.There are a few ways you can manipulate your calorie intake: